redaphid/determined-ai/docs/cluster-setup-guide/security/rbac.rst

 ``Viewer``
 ==========

-``Viewer`` role allows a user to see workspaces, projects, experiments, as well as experiment metadata and artifacts within its scope.
+``Viewer`` role allows a user to see workspaces, NTSC (Notebooks, Tensorboards Shells, Commands), projects, experiments, as well as experiment metadata and artifacts within its scope.

 ``Editor``
 ==========

-``Editor`` role supersedes the ``Viewer`` role, and includes permissions to create, edit, or delete projects and experiments within its scope.
+``Editor`` role supersedes the ``Viewer`` role, and includes permissions to create, edit, or delete projects, NTSCs, and experiments within its scope.

 ``WorkspaceAdmin``
 ==================